Titans have NFL's 1st COVID-19 outbreak; next game still on - WHIZ News

 “This is wild but this is the world we live in now,” Heyward wrote.

-The Titans beat the Vikings in Minneapolis without outside linebackers coach Shane Bowen, who did not travel with the team following a virus test result Saturday.
+Titans outside linebackers coach Shane Bowen did not travel with the team to Minneapolis following a virus test result Saturday.
 Vrabel said Monday that Bowen was not with the team.

 Rookie offensive lineman Isaiah Wilson, the Titans’ top draft pick out of Georgia, also has been on the reserve/COVID-19 list since Sept.
 6.